Schinzel/web-blocks/README.md

 - Facilitates better code organization and maintenance
 - Enables easier scaling of the codebase

+## Template Engine
+Can read files from the source folder.
+This means that changes to these files will be reflected instantly in the application without the need for a hot reload.
+Variables can be passed to the template engine.
+In the file this are marked with {{variableName}}
+Template files can include other template files.
+The syntax for this is {{include:fileName.html}}

 # Sample
 Start the class io.schinzel.sample.main